ArmandKrynauw/COS214-Project/README.md

 		</a>
 	  </td>
 	  <td>
 	  	I am a 2nd year student and am currently loving the BIS Multimedia degree at TUKS.
-I love working with people and seeing hard work pay off.l
+I love working with people and seeing hard work pay off.
 	  </td>
 	</tr>
 </table>